getchip/PocketCHIP-Docs/source/includes/_making.md

 # Making Stuff

 ## GPIO
+GPIO provides basic digital connections to the physical world to create physical products with CHIP.

 ### From Commandline
 CHIP has several General Purpose Input/Output (GPIO) pins available for you to build around.
 If you want to access them in a very primitive way, just to confirm their existence, here's some things to try.